Brakes go on e-scooters: Speed limit imposed on parts of Auckland

 "We will continue to work with operators to incentivise safe rider behaviour; we will monitor compliance with the licence conditions, especially around maintenance, responsible parking and incident management; and we will contribute what we learn, to safety improvements at a national level.

-"We are also continuing our advocacy to central government for a national regulatory framework for e-scooters."
+"We are also continuing our advocacy to central Government for a national regulatory framework for e-scooters."

 The new code of practice will also encourage operators to introduce slow-speed zones via geofencing.